 UPDATE 7:45 p.m.
 Sunday: PSE&G is reporting between 5,000 and 10,000 customers without power in Teaneck.
 Power has been restored to some areas, including a section of Cedar Lane, but widespread outages are still impacting the town.

 Teaneck Public Schools are closed Monday due to the storm, the district said.
 Updates on Tuesday's schedule will be posted on the district website.

-A shelter has been opened at FDU's Rothman Center in Hackensack, county officials said.
+A shelter has been in Hackensack, county officials said.

 "DPW crews have been working around the clock to remove downed trees and branches from primary, secondary and tertiary roadways.
 The complete clean-up of the township will take several weeks to accomplish," Township Manager William Broughton said in an emailed statement Sunday.

 About 268,000 PSE&G customers are without power, the company said in a statement.
 Service has been restored to another 268,000 since Saturday night.

 UPDATE 11:30 a.m.
 Sunday: Thousands of Teaneck customers remain without power Sunday morning, according to PSE&G's latest outage map.